truckrs/intern-test/README.md

 * A NodeJs environment with both node and npm (https://nodejs.org/en/download )
 * A Flutter environment for App ( https://docs.flutter.dev/get-started/install )

-Please use your favorite IDE, on my perspective I use IntelliJ IDEA which have great plugin to work with.
+Please use your favorite IDE, on my perspective I use IntelliJ IDEA which have a ton of great plugins to work with.

 ## Environment

 ### Overview

-This is a very simplistic environment of our Truckrs Platform compose by a Flutter app, a NodeJs back and a PostgreSQL Databse.
+This is a very simplistic environment of our Truckrs Platform composed by a Flutter app, a NodeJs back and a PostgreSQL Databse.

         +---------+                    +----------------+                 ____________